 Although several similarities were discovered during testing, we also noticed many key distinctions between the two.
 Significant differences between ADT and Brinks include:

 - Equipment.
 With Brinks, you have to purchase the security equipment up front.
-Meanwhile, with ADT, you can only rent it.
+Meanwhile, with ADT, you can pay it over time along with your monthly monitoring fee.

 - Installation.
 You can opt for DIY installation with Brinks.
 ADT, on the other hand, requires professional installation — for which you’ll have to pay a fee (though it’s fairly reasonable).